arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_create_http_examples.md

 @RESTREPLYBODY{graph,object,required,graph_representation}
 The information about the newly created graph.

-@RESTSTRUCT{name,graph_representation,string,required,}
-The name of the graph.

-@RESTSTRUCT{edgeDefinitions,graph_representation,array,required,post_api_gharial_create_edge_defs}
-An array of definitions for the relations of the graph.
-Each has the following type:

-@RESTSTRUCT{orphanCollections,graph_representation,array,required,post_api_gharial_create_orphans}
-An array of additional vertex collections.
-Documents within these collections do not have edges within this graph.

-@RESTSTRUCT{numberOfShards,graph_representation,integer,required,}
-Number of shards created for every new collection in the graph.

-@RESTSTRUCT{replicationFactor,graph_representation,integer,required,}
-The replication factor used for every new collection in the graph.

-@RESTSTRUCT{_id,graph_representation,string,required,}
-The internal id value of this graph.

-@RESTSTRUCT{_rev,graph_representation,string,required,}
-The revision of this graph.
-Can be used to make sure to not override concurrent modifications to this graph.

-@RESTSTRUCT{replicationFactor,graph_representation,integer,required,}
-The replication factor used for every new collection in the graph.

-@RESTSTRUCT{isSmart,graph_representation,boolean,required,}
-Flag if the graph is a SmartGraph (Enterprise only) or not.

-@RESTSTRUCT{smartGraphAttribute,graph_representation,string,optional,}
-The name of the sharding attribute in smart graph case (Enterprise Only)

 @RESTRETURNCODE{202}
 Is returned if the graph could be created and waitForSync is disabled for the `_graphs` collection and not given in the request.